scistream/sc24-tutorial/README.md

 This is important because we will need it to generate security certificates.

 One way to do this is by running `ip address` from inside the docker container.

+Note: Look for the eth0 interface IP (usually something like 172.17.0.2)

 ```
 root@f7a58f9814d3:/# ip a